If there was a way to make going back to school easier, wouldn't you do it?

 Healthcare jobs in particular are highly portable because there is a large demand across the country for healthcare roles to be filled quickly.
 Doctors’ offices and hospitals are often busy and understaffed, leaving more opportunity for trained and certified individuals to step in.

 Depending on what program you pick, your education may be paid in full.
 MyCAA offers up to $4,000 of financial assistance.
-This is often the full cost of a dental assisting program and other short-term certification programs.
 It’s important to remember this benefit is paid toward programs that end in a license, certification or Associate’s degree in a portable career field and occupation.
 Not all military spouses are eligible, though, so be sure to check to see if you qualify.

 Excited to head back to school?
 You can apply today to get started!